watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 - `query_text`: By default the Search action passes the user’s input.text directly.
 - `search_results` : Results from the semantic search for the query.
 These will be input to the watsonx extension model.
 - `snippet` : Top results from the semantic search.
+- `verbose`: A boolean that will print debugging output if true.
+Default is false.
 - `watsonx_api_version` - watsonx api date version.
 It currently defaults to `2023-05-29`.
 - `watsonx_project_id`: You **MUST** set this value to be [a project ID value from watsonx](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html).
 By default, this is a [sandbox project id](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/sandbox.html) that is automatically created for you when you sign up for watsonx.ai.